streamich/react-use/docs/useInterval.md

 # `useInterval`

 A declarative interval hook based on [Dan Abramov's article on overreacted.io](https://overreacted.io/making-setinterval-declarative-with-react-hooks).

 The interval can be paused by setting the delay to `null`.
+When the delay changes, the interval is reset.
+You may also return a cleanup function from the callback, which is called between intervals and on unmount, much like `useEffect`.

 ## Usage